 Amid heavy police presence, Kenya starts clearing debris after protests in which at least 6 died

-As the day began, there were no reports of violence.
+As the day began, there were no reports of violence, but more protests were expected in coming days.
 Police and soldiers patrolled the streets as city workers began cleaning up debris.
 Parliament, the city hall and the supreme court were cordoned off with tape reading “Crime Scene Do Not Enter.”

 Kenya has been rocked by massive protests for over a week in opposition to a proposed finance bill that would raise taxes as frustrations over the cost of living are simmering.
 Many young people who helped vote Ruto into power with cheers for his promises of economic relief have taken to the streets to object to the pain of reforms.

 Thousands of protesters stormed Kenya’s parliament Tuesday, burning parts of the building while legislators fled.
-Police responded with gunfire and several protesters were killed.
-The city mortuary told The Associated Press that it received six bodies from police on Tuesday.
+Police responded with gunfire and journalists counted three bodies at the gates of parliament.

+The Kenya Human Rights Commission, a non-government organization, said that at least 22 people have died.
+The commission chairperson, Roseline Odede, told journalists that 300 people were injured in the protests and 50 people were arrested.

+Herman Manyora, a professor at the University of Nairobi, said that the youth-driven protests could escalate further if the president does not adopt a more conciliatory approach.

 Authorities said police fired over 700 blanks to disperse protesters in the suburb of Githurai, east of the capital Nairobi.
 Videos of gunfire piercing the night air were shared online.